tompollard/phd_thesis_markdown/source/09_chapter_1.md

 ## Summary of chapters

 <!--
-For italic, add one * on either side of the text
+For italic, add _ on either side of the text
-For bold, add two * on either side of the text
+For bold, add ** on either side of the text
 For bold and italic, add _** on either side of the text -->